ReshmaRagini31/Prodigy_CS_02/README.md

-# Pixel Manipulation Image Encryptor/Decryptor
+# Pixel Manipulation for Image Encryption and Decryption

 This project provides a GUI-based application for encrypting and decrypting images using pixel manipulation techniques.
 The application uses a simple XOR encryption method to secure image data.
 It is built with Python and leverages the Tkinter library for a user-friendly interface.